Moreholidays February Umbrella Day

 When is Susan B. Anthony Day?
 This holiday is always February 15.

 Today is Susan B. Anthony Day, a February 15 holiday.
 On this day, we honor Susan B. Anthony and celebrate her birthday.
 She was one of the most important females in American history.
-Born on February 15, 1820, Susan B Anthony spent her life promoting women’s right to vote and equal rights for women.
-She was arrested in 1872, for attempting to vote in the presidential election.
+Born on February 15, 1820, she spent her life promoting women’s right to vote and equal rights for women.
+While attempting to vote in the 1872 presidential election, she was arrested.
+At the time, it was illegal for women to vote.
 She helped bring about the 19th Amendment, giving women the right to vote.

 For 40 years, Susan B. Anthony was a women’s rights and civil rights activist and leader.
 As a child, she moved to Rochester, NY with her family.
 Her family was active in the anti-slavery movement.
 From there, she became active in the fight for women’s rights.
 Her home on 17 Madison Street in Rochester, NY. has become a National Historical site, and home to a museum about her and women’s rights.